Storage Analysis

 The Storage analysis screen is available at /workspace/:id/storage-analysis and can be reached from:

-- The workspace quick access menu entry Storage analysis
+- The workspace quick access menu entry Storage analysis (visible to organization admins only)

 How it works